 - In cold or windy weather, apply an extra layer of barrier cream before heading outdoors.

-- Use a humidifier indoors to combat dry air that can worsen skin sensitivity.
+- Use a humidifier indoors to combat dry air that can affect skin sensitivity.

 - Avoid saunas or very hot showers during flare-ups.

-- Exfoliation: Both chemical and physical exfoliants can worsen an already irritated skin barrier.
+- Exfoliation: Both chemical and physical exfoliants can affect already existing areas of redness skin’s natural balance.

 - Products with alcohol, menthol, peppermint, eucalyptus, and fragrance.

-- Heavy makeup: Foundation and powders can trap heat and bacteria.
+- Heavy makeup: Foundation and powders may not allow proper breathability.

 - Overwashing: Stick to gentle cleansing twice a day; avoid midday cleanses unless absolutely necessary.